Keto Neapolitan Cookies

 Can I make these cookies vegan?

-To make them vegan, you can replace the unsalted butter with coconut oil or a vegan butter substitute, and use a flax egg instead of regular eggs.
-However, the texture may vary slightly.
+Replace the butter with coconut oil or a vegan butter, and use a flax egg instead of regular eggs.
+The texture will be a little different but they still turn out great.

 Other Keto Dessert Recipes